NVIDIAGameWorks/KickstartRT/docs/SDK_Reference.md

 ```

 ### Resource states
-All input resources to the SDK has expected resource states.
-It is shown in the table below.
+All input resources to the SDK have expected resource states.
+These are shown in the table below.

-The only complicated case is Reflection, AO, Shadow drawn by SDK and then denoising them in the same task container.
-In this case, the same resource is appeared for both input and output of render tasks and resource transitions are performed inside the SDK.
-The application needs to set the resource state to the expected one for the first use in the scheduled render tasks.
+The only complicated case is Reflection, AO or Shadows drawn by SDK and then denoising them with tasks in the same task container.
+In this case, the same resource is used for both input and output of render tasks and **resource transitions are performed inside the SDK**.
+The application only needs to set the resource state to the expected one for the first use in the scheduled render tasks.

-Also, if a resource state transition is made inside the SDK, it will transition to the expected resource state at the end of the command list SDK built.
-Notice that SDK doesn't know the actual original resource state, so it will be set to the expected resource state.
+Also, if a resource state transition is made inside the SDK, it will transition to the expected resource state at the end of the command list the SDK built.
+Notice that **SDK doesn't know the actual original resource state, so it will be set to the expected resource state**.
 This should be fine as long as the application keeps the SDK's expected resource state.

-As for D3D12, the SDK will set AssertResourceState if debug command list interface is available in the debug build, to verify all input resource states are set correctly.
+When using D3D12, the SDK will set AssertResourceState if debug command list interface is available in the debug build, to verify all input resource states are set correctly.
 In other cases, the SDK does not check the input resource states.

-As for Vulkan, besides meeting the expectation of image layout for textures, all resources must satisfy  pipeline barrier to safely consume resources at compute shader stage.
+When using Vulkan, besides meeting the expectation of image layout for textures, all resources must satisfy  pipeline barrier to safely consume resources at compute shader stage.

 | Inpput Resources | Expected Resource State in D3D12 | Expected VkImageLayout and VkAccessFlagBits in VK |
 | ---- | ---- | ---- |